CartoDB/carto-vl/docs/guides/00-introduction.md

 ### Introduction

 Welcome to the CARTO VL guides!
 This documentation is meant to lead you from the basics of creating a map to advanced techniques for developing powerful interactive visualizations.

-If there is any word or term you do not understand while reading the guides, please take a look to our [Glossary](https://carto.com/help/glossary).
+If there is any word or term you do not understand while reading the guides, please take a look to our [CARTO VL Glossary] (/developers/carto-vl/guides/Glossary/) or, if it is not just related to CARTO VL, to our [CARTO Glossary](https://carto.com/help/glossary).

 ### What is CARTO VL?